abtinshahidi/abtinshahidi.github.io/notebooks/week4.md

 ### Fitting second order polynomial
-Now let's use the exact same grid search algorithm for the second order polynomial
+Now let's use the exact same grid search algorithm for the second order polynomial.

 ```python